nimiq/test-github-project-page/README.md

 ----------------------------
 Any static HTML content

-There's an automatic generator which lets you write cintent in Markdown:
+There's an automatic generator which lets you write content in Markdown:
 https://help.github.com/articles/creating-pages-with-the-automatic-generator

 Or you can simply checkout the gh-pages branch and edit the HTML code